stoicdavi/phpProjects/marketplace_price_calculator/README.md

 - This is a simple app project that
 - Allows user to register
 - Allows user to log in
-- Allows a user to calculate the selling price of a product
+- Allows a user to calculate the selling price of products they wish to

 ## To test this on your machine
 - Ensure you have xampp server installed
-- clone this in yout xampp- htdocs folder, start your xampp server
+- clone this in your xampp- htdocs folder, start your xampp server
-- navigate to your browers, type in the search bar localhost/'follow by the path of your files location'
+- navigate to your browser, type in the search bar localhost/' followed by the path of the location of your file'

 ## To start working on this project, Create a database with any name of your preference
--  create a table using this sql statement, copy and paste it in your
+-  create a table using this SQL statement, copy and paste it into your

-Create database marketplace;
+Create a database marketplace;
 use marketplace;

 CREATE table registration